scostello28/Bracket-Buster/notes.md

+Questions:
 1. How many games could I predict if I just picked favorites?
 2. Alter to point spread predictor (Classification to regression)
 3. Compare model to 9 celebs (including Obama) and rank

+ToDo:
+1. MLP Neural Net
+2. odds data (impute missing values)
+3. if it helps predictions use for 1st round
+4. how many would you pick based on pregame odds?
+5. is my model better?
+6. Fill out new bracket
+7. Fill out other brackets
+8. save trained models

 Data: